-Welcome to this week's extensive Symfony Station Communiqué.
-It's your weekly review of the most valuable and essential news in the Symfony and PHP development communities.
-Take your time and enjoy the items most valuable for you.
+Welcome to this week's Symfony Station Communique.
+It’s your weekly review of the most valuable and essential news in the Symfony and PHP development communities.
+This week it’s extensive again, so take your time and enjoy its most valuable items.

-Thanks to Javier Eguiluz and Symfony for sharing our last communiqué and newest article in their Week of Symfony.
+Thanks to Javier Eguiluz and Symfony for sharing our last communique in their Week of Symfony.

-*Please note that links will open in a new browser window.
+*Please note all links will open in a new browser window.
 My opinions, if I present any, will be in bold.